GnanaDeepika786/vsd-cmos-1/README.md

+# VSD — CMOS Circuit Design on Cloud (with GUI/VNC)

+Run **Sky130 CMOS design labs** on GitHub Codespaces — entirely in your browser, with **ngspice**, **noVNC GUI desktop**, and ready-to-use **SPICE simulation decks**.
-# CMOS Circuit Design and SPICE Simulations using Sky130
+No local setup required — everything runs inside your browser tab.
+CMOS Circuit Design and SPICE Simulations using Sky130

 This repository documents my hands-on technical progress during CMOS Circiut Desgin using SPICE Simulations using SKY130 workshop organized by VLSI System Design(VSD).YHe focus of this workshop is device-level characterizationand robustness analysis using open-source EDA tools

 **Workshop Flow:**